 Now days, the only time someone should be on the back of an elephant is when it’s part of a responsible conservation effort.
 Thailand stopped using elephants for logging and construction a few decades back.
 Hundreds were put down because of the upkeep; an adult elephant can eat up to 600 pounds of food a day!

 But that is no longer the case.
-The new generation of elephants are there to serve the tourism industry, and their treatment is often questionable.
+The new generation of elephants are only there to serve the tourism industry, and their treatment is often questionable.
 Riding elephants in most places around Southeast Asia now days supports an industry not driven by the animals’ best interests.
+Do some research before deciding if that photo of you on top is worth it.

 There are so many ruined sites around Ayutthaya that you can easily find yourself wandering alone at the lesser-known temple sites, surrounded by ancient walls and bas reliefs carved into stone.
 Without the distraction of other tourists or touts selling things, you can better absorb what you see.

-As I wandered the many temple ruins around Ayutthaya, one ubiquitous theme kept popping up.
-With only a few exceptions, every single surviving Buddha statue among the hundreds was missing its head.
+As I explored the many temple ruins around Ayutthaya, one ubiquitous theme kept popping up.
+With only a few exceptions, every single surviving Buddha statue among the hundreds still standing was missing its head.
 After speaking to several Thai guides, I was pretty disappointed to find out why:

-Most of the heads had been lopped off by looters and sold to private collectors from the United States and Europe.
+Most of the Buddha statue heads had been lopped off by looters and sold to private collectors from the United States and Europe.

 Strolling through the crumbling ruins of a great ancient civilization was humbling.
 Seeing every single religious image sat meditating in decapitated silence was saddening.
-And for what?
-Money.
-The Christian equivalent would be chopping the head off of Christ the Redeemer in Brazil — a statue not nearly as old — and selling the thing to a museum in Paris!
+And for what end?
+Profit.
+The Christian equivalent would be chopping the head off of Christ the Redeemer in Brazil—a statue not nearly as old—and selling the thing to a museum in Paris or New York!

-Brazil asks for it back, and authorities tell them “no.”
+Then, when Brazil asks for it back, the museum tells them “no.”

 One Buddha head did miraculously survive and has become a famous landmark in Ayutthaya.
 A tree sprouted nearby and grew to engulf the Buddha statue.
 Over centuries, the sandstone body was crushed by roots into dust, but for some reason, the tree did no damage whatsoever to the head.

-The head is now literally a living part of the tree — fascinating!
-Looks like nature helped Ayutthaya protect one of the precious Buddha heads after all, and I’m happy I was blessed to see it.
+The head is now literally an inseparable part of the tree—fascinating!
+Looks like nature helped Ayutthaya protect at least one of the precious Buddha heads after all, and I’m happy I was blessed to see it.

 That is why we travel.